Focus turns to senator with doctor guilty of Medicare fraud

 Menendez reimbursed Melgen $58,500 after the trips became public knowledge.

-Federal prosecutors in New Jersey say Melgen’s gifts to Menendez were actually bribes.
-In return, they say, the senator obtained visas for the married Melgen’s foreign mistresses, interceded with Medicare officials investigating his practice, and pressured the State Department to intervene in a business dispute Melgen had with the Dominican government.
+Federal prosecutors say Melgen’s gifts to Menendez were actually bribes.
+In return, they say, the senator obtained visas for the married Melgen’s foreign mistresses, interceded with Medicare officials investigating his practice, and pressured the State Department to intervene in a business dispute he had with the Dominican government.

+“Dr. Melgen’s case focused solely on the day-to-day operations of his medical practice and the private care of his patients – specifics of which the Senator could not be aware, nor has it ever been suggested otherwise,” Lowell’s statement said.

+“From the beginning, Senator Menendez has been clear that he has always acted in accordance with the law and in his appropriate legislative oversight role as a member of Congress.
+When all of the facts are heard, he is fully confident that a jury will agree and he will be vindicated.”

 This story about Medicare fraud has been corrected to remove a reference to Medicaid.